GavBaros/redux-meal-selector/README.md

 A user can:

-- Populate items in the left-hand sidebar with data from `items.js`.
+- Populate items in theterminal left-hand sidebar with data from `items.js`.
 - Select items in the left-hand sidebar, and have them appear in the Menu Preview on the right hand side.
 - Remove items from the menu by clicking the (x)
 - See the total number of selected items in the header